JelleZijlstra/typing-spec/spec/spec.rst

 Variance, Type Constraints and Type Bounds: Not (Yet) Supported
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-To keep this PEP minimal, ``TypeVarTuple`` does not yet support specification of:
+``TypeVarTuple`` does not yet support specification of:

 * Variance (e.g. ``TypeVar('T', covariant=True)``)
 * Type constraints (``TypeVar('T', int, float)``)
 * Type bounds (``TypeVar('T', bound=ParentClass)``)

 We leave the decision of how these arguments should behave to a future PEP, when variadic generics have been tested in the field.
-As of this PEP, type variable tuples are invariant.
+As of PEP 646, type variable tuples are invariant.

 Type Variable Tuple Equality